 The PsyD degree program in San Diego offers six emphasis areas, allowing doctoral students to enhance their studies with advanced coursework.
 Emphasis areas include:

 Doctoral students in the San Diego program also have the opportunity to improve their skills by providing supervised mental health services at a variety of locations in the San Diego community.
 For more information, visit the San Diego Community Services and Placements.

 Duration and Degree Requirements

-On average, students who progress successfully should expect to complete the San Diego Doctor of Psychology degree program in a minimum of four to five years.
+On average, students who progress successfully should expect to complete the San Diego Clinical Psychology PsyD program in a minimum of four to five years.
 The recommended plan is for three years of coursework followed by a full-time APA-accredited internship.

 The California School of Professional Psychology’s PsyD in Clinical Psychology program in San Diego is accredited by the Commission on Accreditation of the American Psychological Association (APA), which requires that we provide data on time to completion, program costs, internships, attrition and licensure.
 Please follow the link below for that data.
 We hope this information will help you to make an informed decision regarding your graduate study.